pgkt04/defender-control/README.md

 The next easiest solution is to use freeware thats already available on the internet - but none of them are native & open source...
 I like open source, so I made a safe to use open source defender control.

+## What does it do?
+1. It gains TrustedInstaller permissions
+2. It will disable windefender services + smartscreen
+3. It will disable anti-tamper protection
+4. It will disable all relevant registries + wmi settings

+## Is it safe?
+Yes it is safe, feel free to review the code in the repository yourself.

 ## Demo
 ![Demo](https://github.com/qtkite/defender-control/blob/main/resources/demo.gif?raw=true)